Blog

 introduce you to high quality food and local products.
 While passing famous locations like the Grand Theatre or Place de la Bourse, maybe we will taste caviar, oysters, Landais duck and Basque goat cheese.
 Our food tours include Bordeaux wine, with a description of the many styles of local wines.
 It's not only bold reds in Bordeaux!

-My in laws tell me that back in the day in South-West France, during the months of October and November, there were so many people hunting wild pigeons (when the birds migrate flying from the northern lands towards the Iberian peninsula), that it was not possible to get married because the priest would have been at the palombiere.
+In South-West France, during the months of October and November, there were so many people hunting wild pigeons (when the birds migrate flying from the northern lands towards the Iberian peninsula), that it was not possible to get married because the priest would have been at the palombiere.

 Bordeaux and the Gironde Estuary

-We visited the east bank of the estuary right before the summer break in 2021, crossing from our home in Gironde into the department of Charente Maritime, luckily when restaurants were just restarting their on-site service.
+We visited the east bank of the estuary right before the summer break in 2021,ย crossing from our home in Gironde into the department of Charente Maritime, luckily when restaurants were just restarting their on-site service.
 Being so close to the water, it was no surprise to learn how important the fishing sector has been throughout the years, with a few typical varieties getting the podium: the Lamprey, the Meagre (that, despite the name is of XXL size and can weight up to 55kg) and the Sturgeon that is a protected specie since 1982, after being overfished to the point of risking extinction in barely 60 years since the French "discovery" of caviar.

 Largest Sand Dune in Europe near Arcachon